 Greetings from John Ledger and Gauteng Solar Solutions!

-Introducing the On-Sun solar water heater – neat, functional, practical, freeze-resistant, made in South Africa by South Africans, using South African materials and skills.
-Strong and reliable in sun and snow for TWENTY NINE YEARS – since 1990.
+Introducing the On-Sun solar geyser – neat, functional, practical, freeze-resistant, made in South Africa by South Africans, using South African materials and skills.
+Strong and reliable in sun and snow for THIRTY TWO YEARS – since 1990.

 MUSIC TO OUR EARS

 “To give you feedback, so far we are delighted.
 Water piping hot, the element has never been switched on so far, everything hunky dory and although early days, I do not anticipate any problems.”

 “The solar system is working fine – yesterday it went up to 72 degrees.
 I’ve switched the geyser on for only an hour this week.”

 “By the way, after the first month of installation, my electricity bill was reduced by 50%”

 RC, Garsfontein, PRETORIA